Information Theory for Complex Systems Scientists: Partial Information Decomposition (PID)

 The structure of even bivariate mutual information becomes even more complex as the context in which is exists expands.
 For example, consider the case of three variables $X_1$, $X_2$, and $X_3$.
 Following the logic above, it is possible to decompose the bivariate mutual information between two ($I(X_1,X_2)$) into a set of partial entropy atoms that, crucially, can involve redundant and synergistic interactions with the third variable.

 Here, we can see that the bivariate mutual information also accounts for information redundantly copied over all three elements ($H_{\partial}(\{X_1\}\{X_2\}\{X_3\})$), as well as penalizing any information in the joint state of $X_1$ and $X_2$ combined.
 This shows that, depending on the context, the bivariate mutual information may not be ``specific": a dependency between two variables does not necessarily contain only information shared by only those two, but that non-local, ``higher-order" information can be present as well.
 In this case, higher-order information can be counted multiple times, globally inflating the overall amount of apparent dependency in ths system.
-Varley et al., proposed link between higher-order partial entropy atoms and higher-order data structures such as hypergraphs \cite{varley_partial_2023}.

 The partial entropy decomposition inherent the same unusual property that it requires deciding on one of a number of possible redundant entropy functions.
 As of this writing, there are three well-explored ones, all of which are defined for local realizations.
 The first, from Ince \cite{ince_partial_2017}, is based on the co-information: